ovdlinden/collect-ts/docs/collections.md

 // Throws ItemNotFoundException...
 ```

 You may also call the `firstOrFail` method with no arguments to get the first element in the collection.
-If the collection is empty, an `Illuminate\Support\ItemNotFoundException` exception will be thrown:
+If the collection is empty, an `ItemNotFoundException` exception will be thrown:

 ```typescript
 collect([]).firstOrFail();